Jack Daniel’s Distillery Founders

 Frank Bobo

-To locals Frank was not only known as “Frog”.
-He was also known as a US Army Korean War veteran, a true southern gentle, a Raider fan, and a man with a deep, abiding love for his beloved wife, Avalee.
-According to his grandson he was also known as “the guy who got the calls to go fix something at the distillery in the middle of the night.”
-In 1966 he was quickly led to the role as Master Distiller.
+To locals, Frank was not only “Frog”, he was also a US Army Korean War veteran, a true southern gentleman, a diehard Moore County Raider fan, and a man with a deep, abiding love for his beloved wife, Avalee.
+According to his grandson, he was also known as “the guy who got the calls to go fix something at the distillery in the middle of the night.”
+In 1966, he was tasked with the role of Master Distiller at Jack Daniel’s.

 4